Tensor Factorized Hamiltonian Downfolding To Optimize The Scaling Complexity Of The Electronic Correlations Problem on Classical and Quantum Computers: Quantum Circuits for Block encoding tensor operations

 Here $T$, $U$, $V$ are the tensor factors and $r$ indexes the auxiliary basis direction associated with the decomposition of the doubles cluster amplitudes.
 The size of this auxiliary basis set is given by $N_{ttf}$.\\ To study the operational scaling complexity of solving the residual equations, we will consider representative tensor factorized forms for each of the terms in both the singles and the doubles residual equations.
 In this section we will use i,j,k,l indices for occupied orbitals; a,b,c,d for virtual orbitals; x for auxiliary basis sets associated with the Cholesky Decomposition of ERIs; p,q for auxiliary basis sets associated with the tensor factorization of those Cholesky factors; and r,s for the auxiliary basis sets associated with the factorization of doubles cluster amplitudes.
 All summations over i,j,k,l will range from $1$ to $N_{o}$; a,b,c,d from $1$ to $N_{v}$; x from $1$ to $N_{aux}$; p,q from $1$ to $N_{htf}$; and r,s from $1$ to $N_{ttf}$.
 The relationship between $N_{o}$, $N_{v}$, $N_{aux}$, $N_{htf}$ and $N_{ttf}$ can be written as,

 We will, for the entirety of our calculations, contract the tensor factorized terms of the residual equation to their irreducible representations.
-As the convergence of a Downfolding recursion happens completely in terms of these irreducible representations, the operational complexity of Downfolding recursion goes down to $\mathcal{O}(N^3)$.
+As the convergence of a Downfolding for each orbital happens completely in terms of these irreducible representations, the operational complexity of Downfolding goes down to $\mathcal{O}(N^3)$.
 In subsequent sections we will study the tensor decompositions of the terms in the residual equation in detail.